Batman: Arkham Origins: Release

-Batman: Arkham Origins was released worldwide on October 25, 2013 for Microsoft Windows, PlayStation 3, Wii U and Xbox 360.
-A week before its scheduled release in Europe, the retail Microsoft Windows and Nintendo Wii U versions were delayed until November 8.
+Batman: Arkham Origins was released worldwide on October 25, 2013, for PlayStation 3, Wii U, Windows, and Xbox 360.
+A week before its scheduled release in Europe, the retail Wii U and Windows versions were delayed until November 8.
 A companion game, Batman: Arkham Origins Blackgate, was released with Arkham Origins for Nintendo 3DS and PlayStation Vita.
 A spin-off beat 'em up game, also entitled Batman: Arkham Origins, was developed by NetherRealm Studios for iOS and Android.
 The iOS version was released on October 16, 2013, and the Android version was scheduled for release in late 2013.
 NetherRealm Studios previously developed Batman: Arkham City Lockdown, a spin-off of Arkham City.
 The brawler game has players using touchscreen controls to fight enemies one-on-one (including villains such as Bane and Deathstroke).
 Defeating enemies earns points which can upgrade Batman's statistics or unlock gadgets and costumes; costumes unlocked in the game can unlock costumes in the console version and vice versa.
 In August 2017, the Xbox 360 version was made playable on Xbox One consoles through backward compatibility.

 Coinciding with Arkham Origins' United Kingdom launch, voice actors Roger Craig Smith and Troy Baker made a public appearance at Stratford's GAME retailer.
 A series of game-character action figures and a working, life-size grapnel-gun replica were released in October 2013 by DC Collectibles and NECA, respectively.
 In December 2013, a digital comic book of the same name was released by digital studio Madefire with a prequel to the game.
 The comic is the first in DC Comics' DC^{2} Multiverse initiative, featuring dynamic artwork and sound and the ability to choose while reading how the story progresses (with several possible outcomes).
 Purchasing all eight chapters unlocks two costumes for the game.